Legal THCa Flower: Minimizing Your Risk

 For Businesses–

-Only ship via USPS.
-I have been giving this advice for many years.
-Click here to read more.
-The bottom line is that USPS needs probable cause to open a package (see above for more information about probable cause), but private carriers including FedEx, UPS, an DHL, do not.
-If private carriers smell cannabis they will open the package and deliver it straight to local law enforcement which will have it tested by a crime lab using a method that decarboxylates it.
+Only ship via USPS: I have been giving this advice for many years.
+The bottom line is that USPS needs probable cause to open a package (see above for more information about probable cause), but private carriers, including FedEx, UPS, and DHL, do not.
+If private carriers smell cannabis they will open the package and deliver it straight to local law enforcement, which will have it tested by a crime lab using a method that decarboxylates it.
 From there, law enforcement will retain the hemp and may even press charges.
 Additionally, USPS has a specific regulation regarding the mailability of hemp.
 USPS is not perfect, but it is a significantly better option than using private carriers.

-Use a purchase/sale contract with a the risk of loss in transit provision.
-This is the most overlooked way to mitigate risk of loss with THCa hemp shipments.
-Any good contract involving the shipment of goods, whether the goods at issue are THCa hemp buds or running shoes, contains a “risk of loss” provision that spells out who bears the financial loss in the event that the shipment is lost, damaged, or seized.
+Use a purchase/sale contract with the risk of loss in transit provision: This is the most overlooked way to mitigate the risk of loss with THCa hemp shipments.
+Any good contract involving the shipment of goods, whether the goods at issue are THCa hemp buds or running shoes, contains a “risk of loss” provision that spells out who bears the financial loss if the shipment is lost, damaged, or seized.
 Too often, I am contacted by someone whose THCa hemp was seized in transit but there is no contract which specifies who is financially responsible.
 This is easily corrected by having a solid contract.

 Hemp flower continues to change and convert THCa into Delta 9 THC as the harvested flower goes through temperature changes and exposure to other variables.